18th C, Shanxi. Elm top, speckled bamboo body, lattice work not glued but “tenoned” together

 This long bamboo table is distinguished by its delicate appearance and sturdy construction without glue or nails.
 The top panel is made of elm and has everted ends.
 It overhangs the main body with frame-work of speckled bamboo poles which form an apron in front.
 Box-like pedestal of bamboo that are tenoned together form the leg supports, which are strengthened at the base with double bamboo stretchers lashed around the vertical poles.
 The poles end slightly off the ground to prevent possible damage from a damp ground.
 Bamboo is pliant and strong but is susceptible to water damage.

 This labor-intensive altar table is rare as not many bamboo furniture survived the ages, especially after a cultural revolution.
 It is in excellent condition.
-One very similar to this one is seen decorating a room in an elegant penthouse in a magazine.
+One alike is seen decorating a room in an elegant penthouse in a magazine.